Power Line & Lightning / Grounding Safety

 - If you’re not confident in safety, a safe installation, and/or the proximity of the power lines, contact a professional TV antenna installer to do the work for you!

-- Install on a calm, no-windy day (wind can easily make things get out of hand and increases chance of touching power lines and/or loss of control of antenna, mast, and/or tower due to the wind forces applied on a large surface area.
+- Install on a calm, no-windy day (wind can easily make things get out of hand and increases chance of touching or too close to power lines and loss of control of antenna, mast, and/or tower due to the wind forces applied on a large surface area.

 - For lifting, erecting, climbing, and/or installing the antenna, look for all power lines to ensure they are a safe distance away.
 A safe distance away from power lines should be at least “double” the mast height plus double the length of the antenna!!